 A good honest personal trainer will explain to you how fat loss works.
 They will demonstrate how much energy you need to expend and consume for you to lose a certain amount of fat in a certain amount of time.
 In my personal experience, most clients that I initially consult with overestimate how much weight they want to lose in a very short period of time.
 Unfortunately, they've been fooled by snake oil salesman and their unsustainable products such as shakes, pills and juice diets.

 Let me give you an example of this.
 Let's use the average female.
 You're BMR (Basel Metabolic Rate) will be around 1400 Calories.
-You BMR is simply how many calories your body needs to burn when you are sudate ie laying or sitting for the whole day.
+Your BMR is simply how many calories your body needs to burn when you are sudate ie laying or sitting for the whole day.
 Most people move around their house, do some chores, go shopping and work at a desk for the rest of the day, this burns an additional 400-600 calories this is known as NEAT (non-exercise activity.
 You add up your BMR with NEAT and that equals your overall energy needs for the day so let's just say 2000 calories in this example.

-To maintain good energy levels for exercise and day to day life you shouldn't be eating less than 1400 calories.
+To maintain good energy levels for exercise and day-to-day life you shouldn't be eating less than 1400 calories.
 This is still rather low.
-That's a 600 calorie deficit so you burn 600 calories a day.
+That's a 600-calorie deficit so you burn 600 calories a day.

 Now let's say you do a moderate 1-hour workout EVERY DAY, this will burn an average of 500 calories.
-You take 500 away from 1400 that equates to 900 calories remaining from the original 2000.
+You take 500 away from 1400 which equates to 900 calories remaining from the original 2000.
 So therefore over the day, you would have burned 1100 calories of energy.

 Here's the kicker, it takes 3500 calories to burn 1lb of fat.
 Therefore on the above example for you to lose just 1lb of pure fat (not water or muscle) it will take you 3 1/2 days.
 In one week that's 2lb of fat.